VisionEval/VisionEval-Docs/tutorials/ve-state/Running_VESTATE.md

 ### Running the Model

 There are multiple ways to run VisionEval models.
-VisionEval models can be run via the command line or via the GUI, and can be run for one scenario or multiple scenarios in parallel.
+VisionEval models can be run via the command line directly or using `openModel`, and can be run for one scenario or multiple scenarios in parallel.
 Results can be viewed in tabular form or with the interactive `VEScenarioViewer`.

-#### Running VE-State from the R command line

 1. Start R (or RStudio) and make sure your directory is set to the installer folder
 2. Run the following commands: